xofvr/ASP-worksheet/worksheet2/README.md

 "clang++ -std=c++17 simpletest/simpletest.cpp bump_test.cpp -o bump_test"

-"Check if the bump up implementation is right"
 ### Task 1

 According to the specification, alloc() and dealloc() was supposed to be implemented.